Zurthr/zurthr/README.md

 - Machine Learning
 - Game Development (for ages, bro!)

+## Main Programming Languages and Other IT Tools 📖
+- HTML & CSS
+- Python
+- JavaScript
+- Godot
+- C#
+- Lua
+- ReactJS, Vue (Learning)

+I also have experiences in creating minecraft plugins and mods, and also server hosting!
+Somehow roblox development too..

 Other than code-related activities, I have tons of experiences in organizations, especially with leading and/or managerial positions.
 Wish me luck on landing my dream jobs, y'all! ✨
 <!--